spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-artifacts.md

 - You must have completed the [Build Edge Artifacts](palette-canvos.md) guide to build the provider images and create a cluster profile referencing one of the provider images.

-- A Spectro Cloud API key.
+- A Palette API key.
 Later in this guide, you will use this API key to authenticate the Palette Edge CLI utility and allow it to interact with Palette.
 Refer to the [User Authentication](/docs/docs-content/user-management/authentication/api-key/create-api-key.md) guide to create a new API key.